apache/openserverless-cli/README.md

 - `NUV_PWD` is the folder where `nuv` is executed (the current working directory).
 It is used to preserve the original working directory when `nuv` is used again in tasks (e.g. nuv -realpath to retrieve the correct path).
 Change it only if you know what you are doing!
 - `NUV_ROOT_PLUGIN` is the folder where `nuv` looks for plugins.
 If not defined, it defaults to the same directory where  `nuv` is located.
 - `NUV_OLARIS` holds the head commit hash of the used olaris repo.
 You can see the hash with `nuv -info`.
+- `NUV_PORT` is the port where `nuv` will run embedde web server for the configurator.
+If not defined, it defaults to `9678`.
+- `NUV_NO_NUVOPTS` can be defined to disable nuvopts parsing.
+Useful to test hidden tasks.
+When this is enabled it also shows all the tasks instead of just those with a description.
+- `OPS_NO_PREREQ` disable downloading of prerequisites - you have to ensure at least coreutils is in the path...

 ## Where `nuv` looks for binaries
 - `NUV_USE_COREUTILS` enables the use of [coreutils](https://github.com/uutils/coreutils) instead of the current unix tools implementation.
 They will eventually replace the current tools.